poroping/terraform-provider-fortios/docs/data-sources/antivirus_profile.md

 * `executables` - Treat Windows executable files as viruses for the purpose of blocking or monitoring.
 * `external_blocklist` - Enable external-blocklist.
 Analyzes files including the content of archives.
 * `fortiai` - Enable/disable scanning of files by FortiAI.
+* `fortindr` - Enable scanning of files by FortiNDR.
+* `fortisandbox` - Enable scanning of files by FortiSandbox.
 * `options` - Enable/disable IMAP AntiVirus scanning, monitoring, and quarantine.
 * `outbreak_prevention` - Enable virus outbreak prevention service.
 * `quarantine` - Enable/disable quarantine for infected files.